hunterdyar/hdyarblog/content/_index.md

 ### About

 Hugh “Hunter” Dyar is a creative technologist, photographer, developer, and educator.
-Hunter works with digital capture technologies and novel digital media processes to create and develop interesting processes and workflows.
+Hunter works with digital capture technologies and novel digital media processes to create and develop interesting workflows.

 Hunter’s research is focused on creating open academic resources.
 He aims to develop resources, tools, software, and techniques that enable and empower others to create exciting work.
 In short, Hunter works to make creating art with technology more accessible.